How To Sell a Car Privately in 10 Steps

 5. Get the Word Out

 The more shoppers interested in your car, the stronger your negotiating position will be.
-Sell your car here at CarGurus.
+Write an ad and put it in the rear window.
 Put an ad up on Craigslist.
 Post your for-sale listing on Facebook and Twitter.
 Add it to your TikTok channel.
-Even putting a sign in the window can help.
+You never know where a private buyer might come from, so cover as many bases as possible.

 C2D CTA_1200x625